Skip to Main Content

 Music Fee

-Sessional teachers charge on a basis of $42.00 per half-hour lesson.
+Sessional teachers charge on a basis of $43.50 per half-hour lesson.

 Printing Allowance

-The application fee is $100.00 per child (non-refundable).
-This fee is to offset the administrative costs associated with the enrolment process.
-Following an offer of a place at the College, a non-refundable acceptance fee of $300.00 must be paid to accept the offer.
+Following an offer of a place at the College, a non-refundable acceptance fee of $400.00 must be paid to accept the offer.
 This fee includes life membership to the Loreto College Ballarat Past Pupils Association.

-Fee accounts and statements and any ongoing communication regarding fees or payments will be sent to both parents/ guardians listed in the enrolment application unless otherwise advised in writing.
+Fee accounts and statements and any ongoing communication regarding fees or payments will be sent to both parents/guardians listed in the enrolment application unless otherwise advised in writing.

 School fees will be charged as an annual figure with statements being provided monthly.